SPMechanic/vagrant-recipes/README.md

 Prerequistes
 --------------

+### SSH - Only for Windows
 Vagrant would work out of box on Unix/Linux based system, but on windows it needs ssh shell.
 The simplest way to get a neat ssh shell is to

  * Install github and
  * put the github/bin in the PATH

+### Virtual Box
+The simplest of the Vagrant example is to provision the free Virtual Box with ubuntu linux machine.
+Hence we need the latest version of Virtual Box installed

 Vagrant Setup